 Corvelva is NOT checking the batch release and has NOT asked to use validated methods for batch analysis, as manufacturers, accredited laboratories and the ISS must do.
 What is being conducted is a simple investigation that is done early in the development of a vaccine, that is, screening.
 So how can AIFA request methods that are accredited for the release of the lot, for which it would take years for validation?
 Our purpose is not to become a certification body for batch release, and in fact the methods envisaged in the European pharmacopoeia for the analysis of vaccines are not used, but the latest generation methods, not yet acquired in the pharmacopoeia for this purpose.
 We believe that the very serious claim not to take into consideration the results presented because they have not been reviewed by the scientific community is completely evasive to our questions: the methods are already reported in the literature attached to the reports, and in any case we are talking about non-conformities that go beyond evaluation as research scientific because they have an impact on public health.
 Often medicines are withdrawn from the market because they are not compliant and we do not know that any publication is required, the samples are collected and analyzed.

-In this regard, an example for everyone is taken from the pages of your site, where we read that some batches of the Meningitec vaccine were withdrawn (http://www.aifa.gov.it/content/ritiro-vaccino-meningitec-13102014) ON SIGNALING FROM THE MANUFACTURER (as we have seen in almost 100% of cases of drug withdrawals in the last 3 years) due to "a reddish color".
+In this regard, we take an example for all from the pages of your site, where we read that some batches of the Meningitec vaccine were withdrawn (http://www.aifa.gov.it/content/ritiro-vaccino-meningitec-13102014) ON SIGNALING FROM THE MANUFACTURER (as we have seen in almost 100% of cases of drug withdrawals in the last 3 years) due to "a reddish color".
 Now, you want to tell us that if a citizen had noticed the unusually reddish color of an injectable drug and reported it to you, your agency would not have followed up on the report because a human being's analysis with the naked eye does not “substantially evaluable as presented "?